 - Difficulties with feeding

-If you believe your child sustained a brain injury due to the negligence of a medical professional, we want you to know that you are not alone.
-We have decades of experience representing clients just like you.
-If you’re curious what we can do for you and your child, contact us today for a free case evaluation.
+At the Snyder Law Group, we have decades of experience representing clients just like you.
+If you are curious about what we can do for you and your child, contact us today for a free case evaluation.